goauthentik/authentik/website/docs/integrations/services/gitea/index.md

 ![](./gitea1.png)

 `Add Authentication Source` and you should be done.
-Your Gitea login page should now have a `Sign in With` followed by the authentik logo which you can click on to sign-in with Gitea.
+Your Gitea login page should now have a `Sign in With` followed by the authentik logo which you can click on to sign-in to Gitea with Authentik creds.